Rohan-Repo/Spring-Boot-Codebase/Spring-Boot-CRUD-REST-API/SB-REST-API-PostGreSQL-MySQL-SQLServer/README.md

 ## Database Profile Selection and Setup

-To select the database profile for the application, specify `spring.profiles.active=postgresql` in the `application.properties` file to use PostgreSQL, or `spring.profiles.active=mysql` to use MySQL. <br />
+To select the database profile for the application, specify `spring.profiles.active=postgresql` in the `application.properties` file to use PostgreSQL, or `spring.profiles.active=mysql` to use MySQL or `spring.profiles.active=mssqlserver` to use MS-SQL Server. <br />
-**Separate `application-mysql.properties` and `application-postgresql.properties` files already created**
+**Separate `application-mysql.properties`, `application-mssqlserver.properties` and `application-postgresql.properties` files already created**

 - **MySQL:** Only the database user must be created manually; both the database and tables are automatically managed by Spring Boot JPA.
-- **PostgreSQL:** You must manually create both the user and the database, while Spring Boot JPA will handle table creation.
+- **PostgreSQL and MS SQL Server:** You must manually create both the user and the database, while Spring Boot JPA will handle table creation.
 ---

 ## API Endpoints